-0T335 Northwest Semitic Inscriptions Taylor Translation and analysis of Arama
+0T335 Northwest Semitic Inscriptions Taylor

 Translation and analysis of Aramaic, Hebrew, Phoenician, and other Northwest Semitic inscriptions, with emphasis on their contribution to Old Testament studies.
-Prerequisite: OT103 Hebrew Exegesis I. 2 hours.
+Prerequisite: OT103 Hebrew Exegesis I. 3 hours

 0T340 Introduction to the Aramaic Targums Taylor